adias01/cs50p-final/README.md

 Author: [@adias01](https://github.com/adias01)

 #### Description:
-A Python program that uses CLI to parse a text (.txt) file containing data on a municipality's new citizens, converts it to a CSV file for further processing and then outputs two formatted tables and ASCII art for the corresponding month.
+A Python program that iterates over text files (.txt) in the text_files directory and converts those files to CSV files for further processing.
+Statistics is then generated and written to the CSV file on parent level and outputted in the terminal as a table.

-The first table shows the age of the newcomers, whereas the second table shows how many newcomers come from other municipalities in the region, in addition to the capital.

 ### Features:
-- Converts a .txt file with newcomer data into a .csv file.
+- Converts .txt file(s) with newcomer data into .csv.
 - Calculates age distribution of new residents.
 - Shows how many people have moved from municipalities of interest.
-- Displays results in a visually clear format using tabulate and rich.
+- Displays results in a table using tabulate.
-- Highlights the month of the data file using ASCII art via pyfiglet.

 ### Clarifications / Known Limitations:
 The program...